Hi, I'm Heather

 I am a mother of two boys.
 I know what it means to care for others because that’s how I live my life.
 My values come from my experiences, and are rooted in my identity and my sense of desire to be a voice that strives to fight for and be an example for the next generation.
 I am part of the Native American community as well as the LGBTQ+ community.
 I think it is critical that we have more people like me among our elected representatives--people who understand what it feels like to be marginalized and excluded.

 My most recent community initiative was spearheading the movement for Moorhead to officially recognize and celebrate Indigenous Peoples’ Day on the second Monday of each October.
 I serve on the Fargo Native American Commission so I can advocate for equitable and inclusive decision making and city-wide collaboration.
-For the same reason, I also work as Vice Chair of the Moorhead Human Rights Commission.
+For the same reason, I have also worked as Vice Chair of the Moorhead Human Rights Commission.
 I worked for six years as a Native American Liaison in the Moorhead Area Public Schools.
-I am currently the assistant director of Multicultural Recruitment at NDSU.
+I was the assistant director of Multicultural Recruitment at NDSU, and now work as a diversity, equity, and inclusion consultant in education and health care.

 Over the years, I have built relationships with people in our community who come from all sorts of different backgrounds.
 Since I stand for inclusion, I cannot practice any form of exclusion myself.
 My supporters are people from all different backgrounds.